We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Material deprivation of children

-Material deprivation is based on a weighted score of responses to questions about what material things - such as a warm winter coat or a safe outdoors space to play - children go without.
+This indicator shows the proportion of children in London experiencing some kind of material deprivation.
+This means the material things - such as a warm winter coat or a safe outdoors space to play - that children go without.

-In 2021/22, almost a third (32%) of children living in households in poverty in London are classed as materially deprived (down from 45% in 2018/19), compared with 37% in the rest of England (unchanged).
-For children who do not live in households in poverty, the proportion of materially deprived children is 12% in London and 10% in the rest of England.
+In 2022/23, almost a third (32%) of children living in households in poverty in London are classed as materially deprived (down from 45% in 2018/19).
+This, compares with 39% in the rest of England (up from 37% in 2018/19).
+For children who do not live in households in poverty, the proportion of materially deprived children is 13% in London and 12% in the rest of England.

-Almost a half (46%) of children in London in poverty went without a holiday away from home for at least one week a year with their family, the highest rate for any item or activity.
+Almost half (48%) of children in London in poverty went without a holiday away from home for at least one week a year with their family, the highest rate for any item or activity.